Licensed Court Interpreters

 Registration deadlines for the oral exam are 35 days before the exam date.
 12 examinees can be accommodated per day.

-The registration deadline is not a postmark date; your registration form and payment must be in our office by the established dates shown below.
+The registration deadline is not a postmark date; your registration application and payment must be submitted online by the established dates shown below.